Skip to Main Content

 Artwise Rx: Line Dance Instructor

-Join Rasheed Bellamy, creator of the “Can You Kick It?
-Yes You Can!” workshops, for an upbeat line dancing session.
-Participants will learn simple, energetic routines in a welcoming environment that encourages movement, confidence, and connection through shared rhythm and community engagement.
+Rasheed Bellamy, creator of the “Can You Kick It?
+Yes You Can!” workshops, led an upbeat line dancing session.
+Participants learned simple, energetic routines in a welcoming environment that encouraged movement, confidence, and connection through shared rhythm and community engagement.

 Photo of Regional Samaúma